ZeningDuan/Selenium_SynDataCollection/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 Parameters in the Selenium Automator vary based on different task goals.
-A user-friendly way is to sepecify the parameters in the following code chunk.
-Before start, you should prepare:
+A user-friendly way is to sepecify the parameters in the code chunk below.
+Before start, you should prepare the following information:
 * **Username and password for logging in**
 * **Filters**
   - Topics (*this version only supports selecting all topics*)